websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nested-fields-with-rest-apis.md

    ./Baker_POST_ToCompany.sh {able-entry-id}
    ```

    This creates `Baker` entries related to the specified `Able` entry.
-Copy the first `Baker` entry ID ID for use with the following POST command.
+Copy the first `Baker` entry ID for use with the following POST command.

    ```bash
    {